Indications for: VIMOVO

 Risk of serious cardiovascular and gastrointestinal events.

 Increased risk of serious cardiovascular events (including MI, stroke).
 Avoid in recent MI, severe heart failure, advanced renal disease; if necessary, monitor.
 Increased risk of serious GI adverse events (including inflammation, bleeding, ulceration, perforation).
 History of ulcer disease, GI bleeding, or inflammatory bowel disease (eg, ulcerative colitis, Crohn’s disease).
 Hypertension; monitor BP closely.
-Moderate-to-severe renal impairment (CrCl <30mL/min) or severe hepatic impairment: not recommended.
-Discontinue if signs/symptoms of liver disease develop, if abnormal LFTs persist or worsen, or if acute interstitial nephritis, cutaneous/systemic lupus erythematosus, bleeding occurs.
+Moderate to severe renal impairment (CrCl <30mL/min) or severe hepatic impairment: not recommended.
+Discontinue if signs/symptoms of liver disease develop, if abnormal LFTs persist or worsen, or if acute tubulointerstitial nephritis, cutaneous/systemic lupus erythematosus, bleeding occurs.
 Dehydration.
 Hypovolemia.
 Hyperkalemia.
 Coagulation disorders.
 Monitor CBCs, blood chemistry, hepatic, and renal function in long-term therapy.
 Pre-existing asthma.
 May mask signs of infection or fever.
 Discontinue at 1st sign of rash or any other hypersensitivity.
 Symptomatic response does not preclude gastric malignancy.
 Long-term therapy (eg, >3yrs) may lead to malabsorption/deficiency of Vit.
 B12.
 Monitor magnesium levels during prolonged therapy.
+Consider monitoring magnesium, calcium levels in those with preexisting risk of hypocalcemia (eg, hypoparathyroidism).
 Increased risk of fundic gland polyps with long-term use (esp. >1yr) or osteoporosis-related fractures (hip, wrist or spine) with long-term (>1yr) and multiple daily dose PPI therapy.
 Elderly.
 Debilitated.
 Labor & delivery.
 May be associated with a reversible delay in ovulation in females of reproductive potential.
-Pregnancy (3rd trimester; avoid).
+Pregnancy (avoid during ≥30 weeks gestation): increased risk of premature closure of the fetal ductus arteriosus; (20–30 weeks gestation): may cause fetal renal dysfunction/oligohydramnios; if treatment needed, limit dose and duration of use.
 Nursing mothers.

 NSAID + proton pump inhibitor.